oliverwoodings/google-device-auth/README.md

 Initiates an authentication request by requesting a user code from the Google OAuth API.
 On success, a `GoogleDeviceAuth.events.userCode` event will be emitted containing the URL and user code that should be presented to the user.
 See below for more information on user codes.

 Once the request has been authorised by the user, a token request will be sent and the result emitted by a `GoogleDeviceAuth.events.authSuccess` event.
-See below for information on event data.
+See [Events](#events) for information on event data.

 ### GoogleDeviceAuth.refresh()